jrudar/PySCVUC/README.md

 2) Install the above programs.
 3) Install the above Python libraries.
 4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch).
-5) Edit your .bashrc file so the following is present: export RDPPATH=<Path to the RDP Tools Directory>/
+5) Edit your .bashrc file so the following is present: export RDPPATH=Path/to/RDPTools/
 6) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
 7) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython
 8) Enter the PySCVUC directory and run ./configure.sh.